uptycslabs/terraform-azurerm-ad-config/README.md

 # Terraform Azure Application Registration module
-* This module allows you to Register an application with required roles and permissions and create credentials JSON file
+* This module allows you to register an application with required roles and permissions and create credentials JSON file
-* This module will register an application and create Service principal with following roles and permissions attached:
+* This module will register an application and create service principal with following roles and permissions attached:
   * Reader
   * Key Vault Reader
   * Storage Account Key Operator Service Role